neonr-0/SoulMeter/README.md

 This software is used third party software to capture network packet and use SWCrypt.dll to decrypt packet

-Supported capture software: *Npcap(Recommend), WinDivert
+Supported capture software: *Npcap(Not recommended this if network is not stable), WinDivert

 *Npcap: Download Npcap installer and install will be enable([https://npcap.com/#download](https://npcap.com/#download))